IECMH Resources

 Georgetown University Health Policy Institute, Center for Children and Families

-Medicaid Policies to Help Young Children Access Infant-Early Childhood Mental Health Services: Results from a 50-State Survey asked state Medicaid agency leaders about policies related to screenings and services designed to identify, prevent, and treat infant-early childhood mental health (IECMH) problems.
+- Medicaid Policies to Help Young Children Access Infant-Early Childhood Mental Health Services: Results from a 50-State Survey (2003) — reports on state Medicaid agency leaders' policies related to screenings and services designed to identify, prevent, and treat infant-early childhood mental health problems.

 National Center for Children in Poverty (NCCP)

-Partnering with the True North Group, NCCP issued a brief entitled Child Welfare and Early Intervention: Policies and Practice to Promote Collaboration and Help Infants and Toddlers Thrive (2022).
-The brief, based on case studies from the states of Colorado, Rhode Island and Texas, examines strategies and policies to support access to Early Intervention services for infants and toddlers involved in Child Welfare, and strong support for their development and mental health.
+- Child Welfare and Early Intervention: Policies and Practice to Promote Collaboration and Help Infants and Toddlers Thrive (2022) examines strategies and policies to support access to Early Intervention services for infants and toddlers involved in Child Welfare based on case studies from Colorado, Rhode Island, and Texas

 The National Center for Pyramid Model Innovations (NCPMI)